 The Audit committee consist of 3 persons.
-Glyn Morgan, Erasmo de Moura-Director, Premium Tobacos do Brasil SA and Pat Drea Independent consultant ICAI membership number 016388.
+Glyn Morgan, Carlos Brand and Erasmo de Moura-Director, Premium Tobacos do Brasil SA.
 The audit committee meets regularly or by telephone conference call with the Issuer auditors and will make representation, report findings and any recommendations to the Board of directors at every Board meeting